savaslabs/savaslabs.github.io/_posts/2016-10-07-optimizing-jekyll-with-gulp.md

 ```

 This task outputs `main.js` to `_site/assets/js/main.js`.
 To avoid delaying the
-initial render, we're loading the scripts asyncronously via the `async`
+initial render, we're loading the scripts asynchronously via the `async`
 attribute in our `scripts.html` template included on each page after the footer.

 ```html